rohanaj2001/rohanaj2001/README.md

 - 🔭 I’m currently working on matchIT
 - 🌱 I’m currently learning Digital Image Processing
-- 💬 Ask me about MERN stack and
+- 💬 Ask me about Tech and Life
 - 📫 How to reach me: rohanaj2001@gmail.com
 - ⚡ Fun fact: The root is at the top of the tree!
 - 💼 any freelance work? do reach, [email](mailto:rohanaj2001@gmail.com) :)